funatsufumiya/loaf_timeline/README.md

 ## loaf_timeline

-This is a fork of [loaf](https://github.com/danomatika/loaf), make use of [ofxTimeline](https://github.com/funatsufumiya/ofxTimeline) with handy lua scripting environment.
+This is a fork of [loaf](https://github.com/danomatika/loaf), make easy use of [ofxTimeline](https://github.com/funatsufumiya/ofxTimeline) with handy lua scripting environment.

 ![screenshot-loaf-timeline](images/screenshot-loaf-timeline.png)